hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 1. For ledger channel: the latest off-chain states of the ledger channel and, of its sub-channels, virtual channels must be registered.

+   In some scenarios (for common intermediary of a virtual channel), the latest off-chain state of the virtual channel might not be known.
+In this case, whatever state known to it can be registered.
+Other participants will refute with the latest state.

 2. In case sub-channel; the latest off-chain state of the parent ledger channel, of the sub-channel and, of all the other sub-channels, virtual channels funded by the parent ledger channel must be registered.